 • Earplugs and eye mask for better sleep at camp

-Note that if you book the trek through TreXperience, we will provide all camping equipment, such as tents, sleeping bags, and sleeping pads, as well as meals during the trek.
+Note: If you book the trek through TreXperience, we will provide all camping equipment, such as tents, sleeping bags, and sleeping pads, as well as meals during the trek.

 Remember to pack light and prioritize essentials, as you will be carrying your daypack while hiking, and porters or pack animals will have limited capacity for carrying additional items.